maxmunday/maxmunday.github.io/_posts/2016-04-26-getting-a-start-in-information-security.md

 layout: post
 title: "Getting a Start in Information Security"
 date: 2016-04-26
+description: "Courses and tutorials I have done to begin my career in information security."
 ---

 I have had a lifelong interest in computers and technology.
 My mother has a Computer Science degree and we always had various computers around the house.
 I used several forms of Windows, Mac OS, and OS X over the years for gaming and tinkering.
 However, I never undertook any formal training in computing or computer science, and consider myself very much a beginner in the discipline.